theogroup/ogroup.net/src/_posts/2017-06-12-rethinking-luxury.md

   - Culture
 image: /uploads/blog-31-f.jpg
 intro_markdown: >-
   Change is constant.
-For 30 years in New York City we have experienced the ebb and flow of economic, social and stylistic trends.
+For 30 years we have experienced the ebb and flow of economic, social and stylistic trends.
 Relevancy is about evolution, so here we are.​
 sections:
   - text_markdown: >-
       Change has come to all forms of business, media, design and lifestyle.
 As